Andrew Tye: Indian Premier League

 Tye was bought by the Chennai Super Kings in the auction for the 2015 Indian Premier League but did not play in the IPL until 2017 IPL when he first played for Gujarat Lions.
 On his debut, he took a five-wicket haul, including a hat-trick.
 His bowling figures of 5/17 were the best by a bowler on debut in the IPL, until Alzarri Joseph broke his record with figures of 6/12 against Sunrisers Hyderabad in the 2019 IPL.

 In January 2018, Tye was bought by Kings XI Punjab in the 2018 IPL auction.
 During the tournament, Tye broke a record.
 On 16 May 2018, against the Mumbai Indians when he picked up the figures of 4–16, he went on to become the first ever player to take three 4 wicket-haul in a single season of the IPL.
 Tye then went on to win the Purple Cap for the 2018 IPL season for taking the most wickets (24) during the season.
 For his excellent performances in the 2018 IPL season, he was named in ESPNcricinfo’s and Cricbuzz’s 2018 IPL team of the tournament.

 Tye played for Kings XI franchise in the 2019 IPL season before he was released by them ahead of the 2020 IPL auction.

 Tye was sold to Rajasthan Royals for the 2020 season.
 He played one game for them, taking figures of 1/50 against Delhi Capitals.

 On 23 March 2022, Tye was signed as replacement for the injured Mark Wood by the Lucknow Super Giants.
+In the 2022 season, he played only 3 matches taking 2 wickets.
+He was released by the Lucknow Super Giants ahead of the Indian Premier League 2023 Auction.

+In the 2023 Auction, he had kept a base price of 1 cr. but was unsold.